UoS-SCCS/VirtualWebAuthn/README.md

 # Virtual WebAuthn Authenticator
 This repository contains the development of a Virtual CTAP2 WebAuthn authenticator.
 The authenticator is intended to provide a platform for testing and development of WebAuthn/CTAP2 protocols and extensions.

 It provides a code base for two kinds of authenticators.
-Firstly, a software only authenticator and secondly, a proof of concept implementation of a Trusted Platform Module (TPM) based authenticator, with associated interfaces and libraries for using a TPM as the underlying credential store.
+Firstly, a software only authenticator, second, a proof of concept implementation of a Trusted Platform Module (TPM) based authenticator, with associated interfaces and libraries for using a TPM as the underlying credential store.
 It is the first in a series of open source contributions that we will make in the area of WebAuthn authenticator platforms.

 There is documentation within the code repository and an accompanying technical report on [Arxiv]().